- What is an expense claim?

 - Does the purchase require pre-approval?

 Every expense claim needs proper documentation.
-Employees must save physical or digital receipts, invoices, or other supporting documents for accurate expense tracking and reporting.
+Save physical or digital receipts, invoices, or other supporting documents as soon as the purchase happens.
 Receipts should include:

 - Vendor information